manuel-aguiar/cub3d_42_linux/README.md

 The following commands will work on Ubuntu :)
 The project uses a school library - Minilibx (https://github.com/42Paris/minilibx-linux) - which serves as an interface for utilizing the X Window System on Unix-like operating systems.
 It is essentially a window manager :D

-So first off, make sure the Minilibx dependencies are in place by running:

-	sudo apt-get update && sudo apt-get install xorg libxext-dev zlib1g-dev libbsd-dev

-Now, we need a C compiler and the Make utility to build the project:
+So first off, we need a C compiler and the Make utility to build the project:

 	sudo apt-get update
 	sudo apt-get install build-essential

+Then we need to make sure the Minilibx dependencies are in place by running:

+	sudo apt-get update && sudo apt-get install xorg libxext-dev zlib1g-dev libbsd-dev

-Then, clone this repo:
+Clone this repo:

 	git clone git@github.com:manuel-aguiar/cub3d_42_linux.git [name you want]